apparebit/deface/docs/install.rst

 ``run.py`` has commands for all development tasks from bootstrap to making a release.
-Yet it also has *no* external dependencies (beyond Python and pip) and comprises less than 400 well-documented and -structured lines of code.
+Yet it also has *no* external dependencies (beyond Python and pip) and comprises a little more than 500 well-documented and -structured lines of code.
 Hence, if the need arises, you can easily modify existing commands or add entirely new ones yourself.

 To do so, look for the ``@command`` decorator.
 It registers a function as implementation for a command of the same name.
 The function can either take no